iltuoconsulenteit/DocCropper/README.md

   batch script.
 When the chosen directory already contains files you can let the installer remove them or choose a new location.
 - If the clone step fails, verify your network connection.
 If the directory already exists you can let the installer wipe it or choose another location.

+If the installation resides under `%ProgramFiles%`, updating also requires administrator rights.
+Run `install\install_DocCropper.bat` as Administrator again, or install to a folder you can write to such as `%LOCALAPPDATA%\DocCropper`.

 You can pre-populate `settings.json` or override values using `.env` files in the `env/` folder.

 ---